tomcl/HowToUseGitTJWC/README.md

 * Commit it.
 * Push it to origin, so it has identical copies locally and in origin repo.
 * Make concurrent changes, adding `lazy` before `fox` in local working tree with a text editor, and `quick` before `dog` in origin files (Github web interface).
 * Commit the local change.
-The origin change, made by editing a file under github, was committed when it was saved.
+The origin change, made by editing a file under Github, was committed when it was saved.
 * Now try to synchronise the two repositories with a local Fetch and then Pull.
 The Pull will fail, generating a local _merge conflict_ file `test.txt`:

 ```